Blog

-The Advanced Test Reactor (ATR) at Idaho National Laboratory is one of the largest research reactors in the world.
+The Advanced Test Reactor (ATR) at Idaho National Laboratory is the largest and most powerful research reactor in the world.

-It’s been smacking large volume experiments with high-flux neutrons since 1967—the same year the Big Mac debuted.
+It’s been smacking large volume experiments with high-intensity neutrons since 1967 — the same year the Big Mac debuted.

-But unlike the Big Mac, ATR doesn’t require a special sauce—just a unique core design that helps researchers quickly study the long-term impact radiation has on nuclear technologies.
+But unlike the Big Mac, ATR doesn’t require a special sauce — just a unique core design that helps researchers accelerate the study of long-term exposure of fuel and materials to the intense radiation inside many different types of reactors.

 Video Url